 “We need to take action to ensure businesses know how they can make use of their best talent and make their gender pay gaps a thing of the past.” – Penny Mordaunt, Minister for Women and Equalities

 In April 2017, UK government legislation required all businesses with more than 250 members of staff to report on their pay gap statistics.
-One year later, all 10,000 eligible businesses have published their inaugural pay gap data, facilitating the construction of one of the world’s most comprehensive datasets for gender pay.
+One year later, all 10,000 eligible businesses published their inaugural pay gap data, facilitating the construction of one of the world’s most comprehensive datasets for gender pay.

 So, what is the difference between equal pay and the gender pay gap?
 Well, the implementation of the Equal Pay Act in 1970 (renamed Equality Act in 2010) has made it a legal requirement to pay men and women the same amount for similar work.
 Distinctively, the gender pay gap has been defined as the measure of difference between men’s and women’s average earnings across an organisation, or the labour market, expressed as a percentage of men’s earnings (EHRC).